. , COVID 19 EXERCISE FROM HOME

 Active Homework Challenge

 This years programme will run in January over a three week period, with each child completing some form of ‘physical activity’ outside of school hours as part of their daily homework.
 This can be CSP recommendations, chosen by the teacher, or left up to the pupil themselves.
-Free support resources in the form of exercise ideas, demonstration videos, and record diaries are all provided.
+Free support resources in the form of exercise ideas, and record diaries are provided.
 All participating schools are then entered in a draw , where two schools will be randomly selected for 5 free tutored hours of physical activity for their school.

 Sports Hall Athletics